-- 1. On all Commercial / Institutional projects which were tendered prior to the effective date of the Collective Agreement, the minimum "MERF" or "Enabled" terms and conditions of employment that were in effect immediately prior to the July 15, 2007 effective date of the Collective Agreement shall continue to be the minimum terms and conditions for the duration of the projects for which they were intended; and - 2.
-On all Industrial projects which were tendered prior to the effective date of the Collective Agreement and for which the minimum terms and conditions of employment were set by agreement pursuant to the "MERF" or "Enabling" provisions of the prior Collective Agreement, the said agreed enabled minimum terms and conditions of employment shall continue to be the minimum terms and conditions for the duration of the projects for which they were intended.
+- 1. On all Commercial / Institutional projects which were tendered prior to the effective date of the Collective Agreement, the minimum "Enabled" terms and conditions of employment that were in effect immediately prior to the effective date of the Collective Agreement shall continue to be the minimum terms and conditions for the duration of the projects for which they were intended; and - 2.
+On all Industrial projects which were tendered prior to the effective date of the Collective Agreement and for which the minimum terms and conditions of employment were set by agreement pursuant to the "Enabling" provisions of the prior Collective Agreement, the said agreed enabled minimum terms and conditions of employment shall continue to be the minimum terms and conditions for the duration of the projects for which they were intended.